YEmreSancak/Classification-Exercise/README.md

 # Classification-Exercise
-Classification using neural networks with keras
+Classification using neural networks with keras.
+This was an exercise from one of my cources.